MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control.md

 ## Migration

-Cloud App Security helps you roll out your migrations by letting you know who in your organization is using which apps and giving you the tools to monitor new app adoption.
+Defender for Cloud Apps helps you roll out your migrations by letting you know who in your organization is using which apps and giving you the tools to monitor new app adoption.
 It can also help you figure out which types of apps you should offer in your organization, by giving you the tools to see what everyone is already using.

 ### Migrate your users to a new app